EOsamau/EOsamau/README.md

 ## Hello, I'm Emmanuel! 👋

 Welcome to my GitHub!
-I'm a data scientist dedicated to uncovering insights and crafting data-driven solutions.
-With a solid foundation in mathematics and statistics, I thrive on transforming complex data into actionable intelligence.
+I love getting meaning from life, things and for my career, DATA!

  ### :chart_with_upwards_trend: Projects: